timlee-netfos/get_detection_details/readme.md

 - Python version: 3.9 or above

 # .env Configuration
-- create a new ".env" file in "lib" directory
 - configuration
 	- vt_API_KEY:
 		- sign up virustotal and get api key